akumuli/Documentation/Query-language.md

 This section describes JSON query format.
 Data returned using chunked transfer encoding (because query result in Akumuli can be huge or infinite).
 Depending on the query result can be returned in RESP or in CSV format.

+There are five types of queries: metadata query, select, aggregate, group-aggregate, and join.

 ### Series names

-Each series name consist of metric name and set of tags.
-Unique combination of metric and tags is used to distinguish between different time-series.
-Metric can be thought as unit of measure of the time-series, e.g. `cpu`, `mem`, `voltage`, etc. Tags, on the other hand, can be viewed as unique identifier of the object that is monitored, e.g. if you're measuring performance of the machines in the network you can use tag `host=$particular_machine_host` to distinguish between machines.
+Series name is a combination of metric name and tags.
+Metric can be thought as unit of measure of the time-series, e.g. `cpu_user`, `mem_commit_mb`, `voltage`, etc. Tags, on the other hand, can be viewed as a unique identifier of the object that is monitored, e.g. if you're measuring the performance of the machines in the network you can use tag `host=$particular_machine_host` to distinguish between machines.
-If you're measuring properties of some object, you will have set of series with the same set of tags and different metrics.
+If you're measuring different properties of some object, you will have set of series with the same set of tags and different metrics, e.g. `cpu_user host=192.168.10.22`, `cpu_system host=192.168.10.22`, and `mem_commit_mb host=192.168.10.22`, all correspond to the same host.

+Metric names and tag names and value can't contain spaces, ':', '=', and '|' symbols.

 ### Metadata query